 - Promote strategic linkages between gender in humanitarian action and key global processes.

 - Ensure that OCHA-managed humanitarian financing mechanisms continue to be gender responsive.

 - Facilitate the meaningful participation of women and girls in humanitarian decision-making.

 - Strengthen field-level humanitarian leadership on gender-equality programming by HCs, HCTs and inter cluster/sector working groups.

-Crises can deepen SGBV risks for women and girls.
+Crises can deepen GBV risks for women and girls.
 For example, they can be attacked as they perform gender roles such as fetching water, food and firewood, and during mobility.

 Key Inter-Agency Standing Committee (IASC) processes

-CHA supports IASC processes, such as the IASC Gender Marker and the IASC Guidelines for Integrating GBV Intervention in Humanitarian Action.
-It supports the review and roll-out of the IASC Gender Handbook in Humanitarian Action, and it participates in the IASC Gender Reference Group.
-OCHA initiated and continues to guide the IASC Gender Standby Capacity Project (GenCap).
+OCHA supports IASC processes, such as the IASC Gender with Age Marker (GAM) and the IASC Policy (and Accountability Framework) on Gender Equality and the Empowerment of Women and Girls in Humanitarian Action, and the IASC Guidelines for Integrating GBV Intervention in Humanitarian Action.
+It supports the roll-out of the IASC Gender Handbook in Humanitarian Action, and it co-chairs the IASC Gender Reference Group.
+OCHA further hosts the IASC Gender Standby Capacity Project (GenCap).